icurious/Python-Applications/Intelligent Dictionary/READ.md

-A Simple dictionary in Python.
+A Simple but intelligent dictionary in Python.

 Runs in terminal.
 Data is from a json file kept in the same path.